 Its first response was to organise a soup run; local Christians would prepare soup and take it to distribution points in Chelmsford to hand out to those living on the streets.

 It became clear that the need for shelter was not restricted to the Winter months.
-CHESS opened its Night Shelter in the middle 1990s.
-Since the beginning of this century it has acquired an Annexe to the Shelter, move-on houses accommodating 30 service users.
+CHESS opened its Night Shelter in the middle 1990’s.
+Since the beginning of this century it has acquired an Annexe to the Shelter plus multiple move-on houses currently accommodating up to 66 service users.

 To relieve hardship and distress amongst the homeless primarily but not exclusively within the district administered by Essex County Council and among those living in adverse housing conditions, in particular, but not exclusively by a) the provision of emergency accommodation and associated services, and b) the provision of assistance towards acquiring a settled way of life through rehabilitation and permanent accommodation.

 The relief of poverty of persons living in the above mentioned area.